 Another owner tells us about his stubborn Shih Tzu:

 I don’t mean this in a negative way, but they’re really stubborn.
 So you have to really work on them before they listen.
-They’re not dogs who live to please their owners.

-Why Shih Tzus Can be Smart
+Reasons Shih Tzus Are Smart

 For example, the Basset Hound is a scent hound that was originally bred to track hare on hunting trips.
 They’re in the same intelligence class as Shih Tzus, but they excel at tracking scents (search and rescue).

 This ability to track a scent without human training and intervention is a special type of dog intelligence that’s difficult to measure.
 This is what we call instinctive intelligence.

 Similarly, Shih Tzus were bred to be companions and lap dogs.
 But companionship isn’t simply sitting on your lap.
 The best companion dogs have an eerie way of understanding human emotions and reacting appropriately.